Skip to main content

 PROCESSOR BOARD ADAPTER

 An image processor board adapter can help speed development of a vision system by communicating directly with a range of embedded computers, like the NVIDIA Jetson Xavier.
+These adapters can also be used in pc based systems to support more complex machine vision applications and machine vision solutions, especially in industrial automation and quality control.

 An image processor adapter may not be part of the final production version of your vision system, but they are invaluable for prototyping and engineering vision systems.
+In these setups, machine vision software and the image processing system work together to analyze and interpret image data, enabling accurate inspection and measurement.

 An image processor adapter allows you to connect the optical components of your vision system to a small board computer like the Raspberry Pi, or an embedded computer like the NVIDIA Jetson series, an image processor adapter is an invaluable off-the-shelf component that can simplify your task.